-Have a high traffic website?
-There's no easier way to protect against the risk of downtime and slowness than by clustering and segmented web roles.
-Configuring your web servers, database servers, caching servers, and load balancers in "best-practice" N+1 configurations gives you the peace of mind that no single failure can ever disrupt the flow of traffic to your web visitors.
+There's no easier way to protect against downtime and slowness than by clustering and segmented web roles.
+Configuring your web servers, database servers, caching servers, and load balancers in "best-practice" N+1 configurations means that no single failure can ever disrupt the flow of traffic to your web visitors.

 Clustering can give you serious database redundancy, as you can lose one of your MySQL Proxy servers, or one or two of your database servers, and still be able to service query loads from webservers.
-Further enhancing availability, is a proper implementation of database logging which means that you can easily roll back erroneous database queries upon request, e.g. “oops, I erased 126 rows in my table!”
+For even more protection, many of our clients ask us to help them implement database logging.
+This allows you to easily roll back erroneous database queries upon request, e.g. “oops, I erased 126 rows in my table!”

-There is absolutely nothing good about a ‘long uptime’ on a production webserver, kernel updates, OS updates, and service updates need to be applied as they become available.
-Since your Load Balancer pair can dynamically adjusts traffic depending on backend webserver availability, keeping up to date no longer necessitates costly downtimes during system or service restarts.
+There is absolutely nothing good about a ‘long uptime’ on a production webserver if it means that kernel updates, OS updates, and service updates aren't being applied.
+But since your Load Balancer pair can dynamically adjust traffic depending on backend webserver availability, keeping up to date no longer necessitates costly downtimes during system or service restarts.

 Webservers, although booting from local disks, do not store any persistent data.
 All website data is mounted from an NFS mount, and is common between webservers.
 Due to the simple and clean nature of this setup, it’s possible to add or remove webservers by simply installing additional servers, adjusting NFS & Database ACL’s, and bringing the webservers’ configuration files over.